 This week a perfect example of a story like this was shared.

-The expert facilitation and support was provided Ellen Pirie who works for the Health Innovation Network (HIN) in South London and who is a Level 2 Health Care Systems Engineer.
+The facilitation and support was provided Ellen Pirie who works for the Health Innovation Network (HIN) in South London and who is a Level 2 Health Care Systems Engineer.

-The link to the GSTT Diabetic Complex Clinic Team story is here.
+And the link to the GSTT Diabetic Complex Clinic Team story is here.